facebook/docusaurus/docs/getting-started-publishing.md

 At this point, you can grab all of the files inside the `website/build` directory and copy them over to your favorite web server's `html` directory.

-> For example, both Apache and nginx serve content from `/var/www/html` by default.
+> For example, both Apache and Nginx serve content from `/var/www/html` by default.
 That said, choosing a web server or provider is outside the scope of Docusaurus.

 > When serving the site from your own web server, ensure the web server is serving the asset files with the proper HTTP headers.
 CSS files should be served with the `content-type` header of `text/css`.
-In the case of nginx, this would mean setting `include /etc/nginx/mime.types;` in your `nginx.conf` file.
+In the case of Nginx, this would mean setting `include /etc/nginx/mime.types;` in your `nginx.conf` file.
 See [this issue](https://github.com/facebook/Docusaurus/issues/602) for more info.

 ### Hosting on a Service: